 Ants seem to be a permanent fixture in all our lives when the warm weather rolls around.
-Whether it’s spotting a few wandering around your kitchen, watching a trail marching across your floor or even stumbling on a whole nest a couple of steps from your front door, there’s no escaping this tiny menace.
+Whether it’s spotting a few wandering around your kitchen, watching a trail marching across your floor or even stumbling on a whole nest a couple of steps from your front door, there’s no escaping these tiny menaces.
 With the right pest control methods, you can keep them at bay.

 Ants (at least, the common black garden ant that is prevalent in the UK) are especially noticeable in July and August as this is when huge numbers of male worker ants and young potential queen ants will develop wings to mate in the air during what’s known as “nuptial flights” and eventually begin a new colony.

-You may well have heard the term “Flying Ant Day” thrown around this year as a large number of ants conducted their nuptial flights at Wimbledon during The Championships.
+You may well have heard the term “Flying Ant Day” thrown around, particularly when a large number of ants conducted their nuptial flights at Wimbledon during The Championships.
 On Wednesday 5th July the insects were so large they could be seen on television and disrupted a match between British players Johanna Konta and Aljaz Bedene.

 Even if your particular pest problem isn’t as disturbing as an invasion of giant flying ants, you’ll no doubt be looking into pest control methods that can prevent them making their way into your home.
 As we’ve said before, prevention is always the best way to defend your property against unwanted intruders (tiny, six-legged ones at least.)

 Ants, like many pest insects, are attracted to sweet foods.
 If you’ve ever seen an abandoned ice-lolly melt on the pavement, you’ll know it’s only a matter of minutes before it’s set upon by a sticky, purposeful, swarm of ants.